 The Hybrid goal, compared to trying to maintain the current conditions, might save the City over \$400,000 per year.

-Figure 75: Est. Costs to Maintain Certain Condition Levels by Class This figure shows the dTIMS cost results rounded to the nearest \$50k in order to maintain a certain average condition level based on the functional class.
+This figure shows the dTIMS cost results rounded to the nearest \$50k in order to maintain a certain average condition level based on the functional class.
 To determine total cost, add 1 Local option to 1 Collector option.